matthannigan/crop/syllabus.md

 These sessions’ assigned readings are:

-*   Marc Bolan, Kimberly Francis, and Jane Reisman, “Data Management Planning and Preparation” in _How to Manage and Analyze Data for Outcome-Based Evaluation_<span> </span>(Seattle, WA: The Evaluation Forum, 2000), pp. 7-32\.
+*   Marc Bolan, Kimberly Francis, and Jane Reisman, “Data Management Planning and Preparation” in _How to Manage and Analyze Data for Outcome-Based Evaluation_ (Seattle, WA: The Evaluation Forum, 2000), pp. 7-32\.
 [26 pages]
 *   Art Feinglass, “Setting Goals, Clarifying the Message, and Creating the PR Plan” in _The Public Relations Handbook for Nonprofits_ (San Francisco: Jossey-Bass, 2005), pp. 21–45\.
 [25 pages]
 *   Harold S. Williams, Arthur Y. Webb, and William J. Phillips, Part III, Chapters 12–15 “Targets and Accomplishments” in _Outcome Funding: A New Approach to Targeted Grantmaking_, 4th edition (Rensselaerville, NY: Rensselaerville Institute, 1996), pp. 113–178\.
 [65 pages]